cloudinary-community/cloudinary-examples/examples/node-social-media-card/README.md

-# Transformations & Effects in Node.js with Cloudinary Node.js SDK
+# Social Media Card in Node.js with Cloudinary Node.js SDK

 ## 🧰 Using the SDK in a Node project